|5.25 in x 8.0 in

 Chapter 3: Did God Choose to Save Individuals?

-Chapter 4: Did God Choose to Save Individuals on the Basis of His Foreseeing That They Would Freely Choose to Believe in Him?
+Chapter 4: Did God Choose to Save Individuals Based on Foreseen Faith?

 Chapter 5: Is Unconditional Election Unfair?

-Chapter 7: Is God’s Sovereign Choice to Save Only Some Humans Compatible with God’s Desire That All Humans Be Saved?
+Chapter 7: Does Election Contradict God's Desire That All Humans Be Saved?

-Chapter 8: How Does God Accomplish and Apply His Sovereign Plan to Save Individuals?
+Chapter 8: How Does God Accomplish His Plan to Save Individuals?

 Chapter 9: How Do I Know If God Has Elected Me?

-Chapter 10: Did God Elect Babies Who Die and the Severely Mentally Disabled?
+Chapter 10: Did God Elect Babies Who Die?